reecehoward04/Final-Project-IT1600/Step-By-Step Assembly.md

 Step 12.1: Finish up any cable management and start to install your PC case panels back on to cover up your cable management mess.

-# And now at this point you have built yourself your very own PC.
+# By this point, you will have built yourself your very own PC.
 It seems like a lot at first, but once you do 2-3 builds, it gets pretty simple after that.
 BUT AGAIN, we're almost done, but not 100%.
 We stil need to install our operating system and drivers!

 Step 13: On a computer or laptop that you already have and works, go to Microsoft's website by searching up on any web browser, "Create installation media for Windows".